markusheinemann/dhbw-ios-sensor-information/README.md

 # iOS Sensor Information

-This application shows how to fetch device motions using `CMMotionManager` as part of the lecutre "Mobile sensors and actuators" at Ravensburg University of Cooperative Education.
+This application shows how to fetch device motions using `CMMotionManager` as part of the lecture "Mobile sensors and actuators" at Ravensburg University of Cooperative Education.